sakrist/Glass/Readme.md

 Glass with caustic

 Original author Sergey Reznik, [article](http://www.uraldev.ru/articles/39/page/1).<br>
-This project is just overwriten on Objective-C of his work.
+This project is just overwritten on Objective-C of his work.

 Some classes written based on original structure and some with mine expirence.